cityjson/restful_demo/best-practice.md

 1. `/collections/` -> HTML/JSON of all datasets
 1. `/collections/{mycollection}/` -> overview of dataset (metadata [bbox, CRS], version CityJSON, extensions)
+1. `/collections/{mycollection}/items/` -> a CityJSON object
 1. `/collections/{mycollection}/items/{myid}/` -> one CityJSONFeature

-If many Features must be returned, like all objects inside a bbox, then a CityJSON is returned.
+If many Features must be returned, like all objects inside a bbox, then a CityJSON is returned (equivalent to a FeatureCollection.

 ### Streaming